 [If so desired, the legislature can authorize funding for Offices of Public Policy Events within the State University System.
 Otherwise, funding for these offices can be taken out of the existing university appropriation.]

 Regarding the choice of individual event topics, or the particular viewpoints to be held by participants, each Office of Public Policy Events shall aspire to:

 - Obtain the participation of speakers who represent widely-held views on opposing sides of the most widely-discussed public policy issues of the day.

-- Invite and host speakers from outside the university who are well-versed in a perspective the office wishes to see represented in a given debate, group forum or individual lecture, if such a speaker is not readily available from within the university.
+- Invite and host speakers from outside the university who are well-versed in a perspective the office wishes to see represented in a given debate or group forum, if such a speaker is not readily available from within the university.

 - “Debate” is defined as an event at which two or more participants speak in favor of opposing approaches to the same public policy dispute, after which each participant is allotted time to address and rebut the position presented by the opposing speaker or speakers.

 - “Group Forum” is defined as an event at which two or more speakers address a public policy dispute from divergent or opposing perspectives, after which each participant is allotted time to address questions from the audience and to comment on their fellow speakers’ positions, if they so choose.